NCVotes/voters-ingestor/docs/provisioning.rst

 Other parameters should be self explanatory, or the defaults should be sufficient.

-Once CloudFormation beings, you will need to:
+Once CloudFormation begins, you will need to:

 * Approve an email sent to the domain admin to accept the AWS::CertificateManager key.
 * Add Inbound SSH access to the EC2 instance security group from the Caktus IP.